saadeagle05/Spotify/.github/ISSUE_TEMPLATE/idea.md

 ---
-name: ❌ Bug report
-about: Create a report to help us improve
+name: 💡 To suggest an idea
+about: Suggest an idea for this project
 title: ''
-labels: ❌ bug
+labels: 💡 enhancement
 assignees: ''

 ---

-## ℹ Computer information

-- Spotify version:
-- Plan Spotify: free or premium
-- Windows version:
-- PowerShell version:
-- Spicetify installed: yes or no

-## 📝 Description of the problem
+## 📝 Description of the idea

 1. …
 2. …